 Assiniboine is in the process of relocation and expansion to our North Hill Campus in Brandon, Manitoba.
+The campus covers approximately 135 acres.
 The first piece of this exciting project was completed in 2007, with the opening of the Manitoba Institute of Culinary Arts.
 Another major project was completed with the $45 million Len Evans Centre for Trades and Technology opening in September 2010.
 The new facility has allowed us to double apprenticeship enrolment to meet the growing labour needs of the region.
 Our sustainable greenhouse opened in January 2013.

 Manitoba Institute of Culinary Arts